DeTeam/webcam-stream/README.md

 It's pretty similar to the example given in peer5 article, however I removed the aio part and added some auth for the rtmp stream: `on_play` directive would ask our normal webserver url for status (success or failure) and thus trigger basic auth for anyone trying to play HLS stream directly (you can actually use VLC or some other player to connect to it).

-Config itself consist of two part: rtmp and www.
+Config itself consists of two parts: rtmp and www.
 First one is about our video stream (note, that there's nothing playing until we get to the ffmpeg part).
 Second — a webserver.

 Now when we have the nginx setup almost ready, let's place an `index.html` file in `/home/pi/webcam-stream/www`: